 Smart watches – watches that have functionality beyond simply timekeeping – have been around since the 1970s.
-One of the most recognizable examples was the Casio calculator watch every kid wanted on his wrist during math class.
+One of the most recognizable examples was the Casio calculator watch that every kid wanted on his wrist during math class.

 Smart watches from the 1970’s bear little resemblance to the modern day variety.
 The original Pebble E-Paper Watch was the most advanced one to date when it was released a few years ago.